-The breakup is made into a major dramatic tearjerker moment in most films when they happen all the time in all places.
+The Bollywood breakup movies have moved away from being major dramatic tearjerkers to something more subtle, something more realistic.
 Here are a few films that have tried to look at the breakup differently.

 ‘Let’s break up oh meri Jaan!
 Let’s break up, oh maan ja!
 Teri meri kabhi nahi ban’ni O Jaane de na!’ as the music plays along, we see Alia Bhatt rock out on the dance floor, moving her head around dancing like there’s no care in the world, after having just told a lover that they weren’t going to work out.

 Yes, we see that she’s angry with him, but the breakup doesn’t define her for the rest of the film.
 Dear Zindagi ( directed by Gauri Shinde) was refreshing and different in many ways, its depiction of breakups being one of them.

 In the film, Alia’s character dates three men, who are all distinct, all interested in her, but all of whom she doesn’t feel content with.
 While her character addresses the breakups, she doesn’t think about them for the entire story.

 The story is about her, a modern, working, woke Indian girl who is figuring out life while dealing with her past.
 The breakups are just one part of the puzzle of her life, and they don’t become the catalysts in her story arch.
 They are just part of life.